trrapp12-ironyard/UTIN-SLAA/README.md

 ###Brief Description:
 ---
-My client for this project was a local SLAA chapter in Utah.
+My client for this project was a Utah based non-profit called the Utah Twelve-Step Information Network (UTIN).
 They approached me because they were short of money and I was short of experience.
-It was a project that was challenged my design and coding skills and I was glad to help.
 <br/>
 <br/>